AndrewAllan/BJSS/README.md

 # BJSS

-This is the repo for the demo test automation for BJSS
+This is the demo test automation requested by BJSS the automation was developed in java

 ## Getting Started